How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Discrete valuation rings

-A {\em discrete valuation ring} is an integral domain which is the valuation ring of a discrete valuation on its field of fractions.
+A is an integral domain which is the valuation ring of a discrete valuation on its field of fractions.
 We now record some properties of discrete valuation rings: their verification is straightforward, and is left as an exercise.

 \begin{prop} Let $\nu$ be a discrete valuation on a field $K$, and $R := \{f \in K: \nu(f) \geq 0\}$ be the valuation ring of $\nu$. \begin{enumerate} \item The units of $R$ are precisely the elements $f$ in $K$ with $\nu(f) = 0$. \item $\mmm := \{f \in K: \nu(f) > 0\}$ is the unique maximal ideal of $R$; in particular, $R$ is a {\em local ring}. \item If $f$ is any element in $\mmm$ such that $\nu(f) = 1$, then $\mmm$ is the (principal) ideal of $R$ generated by $f$.
 More generally, every proper ideal of $R$ is a principal ideal generated by $f^k$ for some $k \geq 1$. \item If $R$ contains a field $\kk$ which is isomorphic to $R/\mmm$, then for each $g \in R$, $R/gR$ is a vector space over $\kk$ of dimension $\nu(g)$. \item $R$ uniquely determines $\nu$, i.e.\ if $\nu'$ is a discrete valuation on $K$ such that $R$ is also the valuation ring of $\nu'$, then $\nu' = \nu$. \end{enumerate} \end{prop}